AndreDiop/Password-Generator/README.md

 ## Screenshots

-These screen shots show the password prompts and the displayed password in the *password generator* field
+These screenshots show the password prompts and the displayed password in the *password generator* field

 ```bash
 Users are prompted to click the lock to begin